 - Project budget and resources

-In the initial stage, it is essential to understand the feasibility of the project.
+In the initial stage, it is essential to understand the project’s feasibility.
 See if the project is viable from the economic, legal, operational, and technical aspects.
 Identifying problems will help you analyze whether you can solve issues with appropriate solutions.

-Identifying the project scope involves defining the length, breadth, and depth of the project.
+Identifying the project scope involves defining the project’s length, breadth, and depth.
 On the other hand, it’s equally essential to outline functions, deadlines, tasks, features, and services.

 Upon identifying the project scope, the very next step is to outline the project deliverables.
-Project deliverables include defining the product or services needed.
+The project deliverables include defining the product or services needed.

 A thorough identification of project stakeholders is essential.
-It is better to have meetings with team members and experts to identify project stakeholders.
-Documentation of relevant information on stakeholders and impact on them on successful completion of the project is required
+It is better to meet with team members and experts to identify project stakeholders.
+Documentation of relevant information on stakeholders and their impact on the successful completion of the project is required.

 2. Project Planning

 A lot of planning related to the project takes place during this phase.
 On defining project objectives, it is time to develop a project plan for everyone to follow.